← All postsProduct

 4. Routes opportunistically into dark pools when the lit book signals adverse selection.

-5. Reconciles every fill back to a single weighted-average price the integrator sees.
+5. Reconciles every fill back to a single weighted-average price the partner sees.

-The benchmark we report against is arrival price.
-The mid quote at the moment the integrator called mint.
-We commit to landing within 5 basis points of arrival on 95% of trades and within 10 bps on 99%.
+I benchmark against arrival price.
+The mid quote at the moment the partner called mint.
+We target landing within 5 basis points of arrival on 95% of trades and within 10 bps on 99%.

-We benchmark against arrival, not VWAP.
-The integrator doesn't care about VWAP.
+I benchmark against arrival, not VWAP.
+The partner doesn't care about VWAP.
 They care about the price their user saw at the moment of click.

-What we don't do.
-We don't internalize.
+I don't internalize.
 Every fill goes to a real venue.
-We don't take principal risk against the integrator's flow.
-The price we report is the price we paid, plus the published fee schedule.
-Intentional.
-If we ever start internalizing, we become a counterparty, and the trust model changes.
+I don't take principal risk against the partner's flow.
+The price I report is the price I paid, plus the published fee schedule.
+That's intentional.
+If we ever start internalizing, we become a counterparty, and the trust model changes in a way I don't think the category can afford.

 Smart order routing is the boring part of execution.
-Done well, the integrator never has to think about it.
+Done well, the partner never has to think about it.
 That's the goal.

 More posts →